snonux/gogios/README.md

 * `StateDir`: Specifies the directory where Gogios stores its persistent state in a `state.json` file.
 * `Checks`: Defines a list of checks to be performed, with each check having a unique name, plugin path, and arguments.

 Adjust the configuration file according to your needs, specifying the checks you want Gogios to perform.

+If you want to execute checks only when another check succeeded (status OK), then use `DependsOn`.
+In the example above the HTTP checks won't get executed when the hosts aren't pingable.
+They will show up as `UNKNOWN` in the report.

 For remote checks, use the `check_nrpe` plugin.
 You also need to have the NRPE server set up correctly on the target host (out of scope for this document).

 The `state.json` file mentioned above keeps track of the monitoring state and check results between Gogios runs, enabling Gogios to only send email notifications when there are changes in the check status.